help-me-mom/ng-mocks/README.md

 [![npm version](https://badge.fury.io/js/mock-component.svg)](https://badge.fury.io/js/mock-component)

 # mock_component
-Helper function for creating angular component mocks for test.
+Helper function for creating angular mocks for test.

 ## Why use this?
 Sure, you could flip a flag on schema errors to make your component dependencies not matter.
 Or you could use this to mock